Sarduri III

 Sarduri III was a king of Urartu between 639 BC and 635 BC.

 Urartian King Argishti II left a record of fourteen years of his reign on the walls of chambers hewn in the Rock of Van, while Sarduri III's victories are inscribed on a monument erected on a spot called "the Treasury Gate" in the fortress of Van.
 The Urartians had in the east as neighbours the Minni or Manni, in the southerly portion of the Urmiah basin.
-Records of victories are also found inscribed farther north, on the shores of Lake Sevan, at Gyumri and Erzurum.
+Records of victories are also found inscribed further north, on the shores of Lake Sevan, at Gyumri and Erzurum.